ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     :width: 750

     **BC architecture:** RLlib's behavioral cloning (BC) uses Ray Data to tap into its parallel data processing capabilities.
-In one training iteration, episodes are read in parallel from offline (ex.
-JSON) files by the n DataWorkers.
-These episodes are then preprocessed into train batches and sent as data iterators directly to the n Learners, which perform the forward- and backward passes as well as the optimizer step.
+In one training iteration, BC reads episodes in parallel from offline (ex. parquet or JSON) files by the n DataWorkers.
+Connector pipelines then preprocess these episodes into train batches and send these as data iterators directly to the n Learners for updating the model.
     RLlib's  (BC) implementation is directly derived from the `MARWIL`_ implementation, with the only difference being the ``beta`` parameter (set to 0.0).
 This makes BC try to match the behavior policy, which generated the offline data, disregarding any resulting rewards.